 "Meta"-Trader 4/5 Bridge Plugin

-"Meta"-Trader 4 and 5 (MTR4 and MTR5 in short) are popular trading platforms that are the MTR4 or MTR5 platform - the "terminal" - through an "Expert Advisor" (EA)
+"Meta"-Trader 4 and 5 (MTR4 and MTR5 in short) are popular trading platforms that are the MTR4 or MTR5 platform - the "client terminal" - through an "Expert Advisor" (EA) This way Zorro can trade with almost all Forex/CFD brokers.

-This way Zorro can trade with all brokers that provide one of these platforms for their clients.
 MTR4 Terminal with attached Zorro